 Who has to pay the tourist tax?

-The tourist tax must be paid by the holidaymaker staying in one of the following accommodation:
+The tourist tax must be paid by the holidaymaker who stays in one of the following accommodation units:

 - Tourist hotel

 - Furnished tourist goods or holiday rental between private individuals (including room with a local)

 - Outdoor accommodations (camping, caravan, camper vans and tourist parking)

 - to the lodger, the hotelier or the owner

 - or the professional who provides the internet booking service on behalf of the lodger, the hotelier, the owner.

 The amount thus collected is then repaid to the municipality.

 - Holder of a seasonal employment contract employed in the municipality

 - Beneficiary of emergency accommodation or temporary relocation